 It’s always more effective to stay positive and make your reader feel like they’re making a difference by helping your organization, instead of using a sad, guilt-driven appeal.

-Email marketing is an essential part of any marketing strategy because it can effectively promote your organization’s content.
-Follow these tips and best practices to ensure that you are sending the most relevant content to the right people.
+Email marketing is an essential part of any marketing strategy because it can convert more leads to customers, ultimately driving more growth while decreasing the cost to acquire a customer.
+Follow these tips to ensure that you are sending the most relevant content to the right people.
+And if you're not getting the results you want with email marketing check out our free guide.